 Science at Plymouth Grove Primary School

-Our Science leaders are Ms Deol and Miss Dale.
+Our Science leaders are Ms Deol and Mrs Steward.

 Article 29 of the UNCRC: a child or young person's education should help their mind, body and talents be the best they can